-The city of Boise asked the United States Supreme Court to review the 9th Circuit's decision in Martin.
-The Supreme Court declined to review the case, which means the opinion remains the law in the 9th Circuit.
-However, as other federal circuit courts begin considering a city's ability to enforce sitting, sleeping and camping ordinances against persons experiencing homelessness, there is a chance that the Supreme Court may review a separate but related opinion to clarify the Martin decision and provide clarity to the outstanding issues raised in this guide.
+The city of Boise asked the United States Supreme Court to review the Ninth Circuit's decision in Martin.
+The Supreme Court declined to review the case, which meant the opinion remained the law in the Ninth Circuit.

 C. Johnson v.
 City of Grants Pass [formerly Blake v.
 City of Grants]